srimuthurajesh/Tech-Notes/Java/Spring/04-spring-dao.md

 - maps javaclasses and DBtables.

 2. **SessionFactory object**
--created by configuration
--creates one time, there will be one sessionFactory for one DB
+- creates one time, there will be one sessionFactory for one DB
--thread safe
--heavyweight object
+- thread safe , heavyweight object

 3. **Session object**
--also called as Persistent context
--created eachtime interact DB
+- created eachtime interact DB
--created by sessionfactory
--not thread safe, so do close it
+- not thread safe, so do close it
--runtime interface(physical connection) between java and DB,

 4. **Trasaction object**
--unit of work with DB
+- unit of work with DB
--handled by underlying transaction manager and transaction (from JDBC or JTA).
+- handled by underlying transaction manager and transaction (from JDBC or JTA).
 5. **Query object**- use SQL,HQL string to retrieve data
 6. **Criteria Object**-used only to retreive operation, has additional conditional criterias